liam-ayathan/Defilytics/README.md

 3. [Using Data Feeds on EVM](https://docs.chain.link/data-feeds/using-data-feeds)

 ## Telegram Bot
 In this section I will go through the telegram bot at a glance from the front end.
 The telegram bot was built using python, for the detailed code breakdown do look through defi.py or reach out to me!
-Do check out the live bot [here](https://t.me/DefilyticsBot)

 ### Functions and Explanation